gabri17/Data-Mining-Project/README.md

 ## Dashboards

-Two interactive Streamlit dashboards are provided:
+Two interactive Streamlit dashboards are provided (you can either deploy them by yourself or follow the links):

 | Dashboard | Description | Local deployment | Available link |
 |-----------|-------------|------------------|----------------|